CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Buff beer rerolls every time you disband your lobby.

-* Pots o' gold and dark morkite only buffs gold mined by the pickaxe, not by bosco, guns, or explosions.
+* Pots o' gold and dark morkite only buffs gold mined by the pickaxe, not by Bosco, guns, or explosions.

 * Ping important enemies (e.g. bulks and prospectors) so you can track where they are.
 This is especially useful for tracking menaces and dreadnought twins, since your ping stays on them after they burrow and reappear.